Gender differences in suicide: China

 In most countries, the majority of suicides are by men but in China, women are slightly more likely to die by suicide than men.
-In 2015 China's ratio was around 8 males for every 10 females.
+In 2015 China's ratio was around 8 men for every 10 women.
 According to the WHO, as of 2016, the suicide rates in China for men and women were almost the same – 9.1 for male versus 10.3 for female (the rate is per 100,000 people).

 Traditional gender roles in China hold women responsible for keeping the family happy and intact.
 Suicide for women in China is shown in literature to be an acceptable way to avoid disgrace that may be brought to themselves or their families.
 According to a 2002 review, the most common reasons for the difference in rate between genders are: "the lower status of Chinese women, love, marriage, marital infidelity, and family problems, the methods used to commit suicide, and mental health of Chinese women."
 Another explanation for increased suicide in women in China is that pesticides are easily accessible and tend to be used in many suicide attempts made by women.
 The rate of nonlethal suicidal behavior is 40 to 60 percent higher in women than it is in men.
 This is due to the fact that more women are diagnosed as depressed than men, and also that depression is correlated with suicide attempts.
 However, thanks to urbanization, suicide rates in China – for both women and men – have dropped by 64% from 1990 to 2016.